great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/how_to_edit_an_existing_expectationsuite.md

 ```python name="tests/integration/docusaurus/expectations/how_to_edit_an_expectation_suite updated_configuration"
 ```

 And update the ExpectationSuite by calling `add_expectation()`.
-The `add_expectation()` function will perform an 'upsert' into the `ExpectationSuite`, meaning it will add update an existing Expectation if it already exists, or add a new one if it doesn't.
+The `add_expectation()` function will perform an 'upsert' into the `ExpectationSuite`, meaning it will update an existing Expectation if it already exists, or add a new one if it doesn't.

 ```python name="tests/integration/docusaurus/expectations/how_to_edit_an_expectation_suite add_configuration"
 ```

-You can check that the ExpectationSuite has been correctly updated by eitehr running the `show_expectations_by_expectation_type()` function again, or by running `find_expectation()` and confirming that the expected configuration exists in the suite.
-The search will need to be performed with a new `ExpectationConfiguration`, but will not need to inclued all of the detailed `kwarg` values.
+You can check that the ExpectationSuite has been correctly updated by either running the `show_expectations_by_expectation_type()` function again, or by running `find_expectation()` and confirming that the expected Expectation exists in the suite.
+The search will need to be performed with a new `ExpectationConfiguration`, but will not need to inclued all of the  `kwarg` values.

 ```python name="tests/integration/docusaurus/expectations/how_to_edit_an_expectation_suite find_configuration"
 ```